 The input threshold value is an unsigned magnitude that is expressed as a bit position.
-This value is adjustable via IC.
-The range of the input threshold adjustment is from below the LSB (bit position 0) to below bit position 12 in a 24-bit input-data word (bit positions 8 to 20 in the DSPE).
+This value is adjustable via $l^2C$ .
+The range of the input threshold adjustment is from below the LSB (bit position 0) to below bit position 12 in a 24-bit input-data word.
 This range provides an input threshold that can be adjusted for 12 to 24 bits of data.
 The default value is mask programmable.